Exploring New Propagation Scales With Galactic Neutrinos: Analysis

 In our study, we consider a single QD scenario, with a unique squared-mass splitting $\delta m^2_i = \delta m^2\,\forall i$, and two neutrino decays, both involving an unstable $\nu_3$ mass state: the first an \textit{invisible decay} to unspecified undetectable daughters, and the second a visible decay to $\nu_1$.
 For our visible decay scenario, we consider only the quasi-degenerate limit; see~\Cref{sec:appvisdecay} for more discussion.
 We assume that the neutrino mass states are normally ordered, i.e. that $\nu_3$ is the heaviest mass state and $\nu_1$ the lightest, and we use the PMNS matrix entries from Ref.~\cite{Esteban:2024eli}.
 We also assume a $(\nu_e:\nu_\mu:\nu_\tau) = (1:2:0)$ flavor ratio at production, since we consider only the diffuse production of galactic neutrinos from the decays of pions produced in CR-gas interactions.
 We fix the normalization of our Galactic neutrino flux such that it predicts 650 cascade events over 10 years at IceCube, which is consistent with the IceCube results~\cite{IceCube:2023ame}.

-We project the sensitivity of a future (2035) analysis, assuming 23 years of IceCube measurements based on cascade events and 5 years of full KM3NeT/ARCA measurements using track events.
+We project the sensitivity of a future (2040) analysis, assuming 28 years of IceCube measurements based on cascade events and 10 years of full KM3NeT/ARCA measurements using track events.
 In principle, KM3NeT will also be sensitive to Galactic neutrinos in analyses based on both cascade events.
 We do not examine the cascade channel at this time, since one of our goals is to emphasize the complementarity of track and cascade measurements, but doing so should increase sensitivity.
 To calculate event rates at the two detectors, we multiply the neutrino fluxes at Earth by energy- and declination-dependent effective areas, and then convolve with the detector resolutions.
 We model the IceCube detector response using the effective areas and angular and energy resolutions from Ref.~\cite{IceCube:2023ame}.
 We model the KM3NeT response using the effective areas from Ref.~\cite{KM3NeT:2024paj}, an angular resolution of $0.1^\circ$, and an energy resolution of 0.3 in log-space~\cite{Margiotta:2022kid}.
 To estimate the effect of backgrounds on the sensitivity, we model atmospheric neutrino backgrounds using the \texttt{H3a\_SIBYLL23C} model from \texttt{nuflux}.
 For downgoing directions, we implement the muon self-veto effect using the tabulated values in Ref.~\cite{Arguelles:2018awr}.
+We model the diffuse astrophysical neutrino flux as a broken power-law, using the best-fit result from Ref.~\cite{IceCube:2025tgp}.